 Rated #9 of 9 campgrounds in Joshua Tree National Park on TripAdvisor

-Sheep Pass Campground is home to just 6 group campsites that each accommodate between 10 and 60 people.
-It’s well located near plenty of hiking trails and rock climbing routes, and each site comes equipped with a fire pit, BBQ, and picnic table.
+Sheep Pass Campground has just six group campsites, each accommodating between 10 and 60 people.
+It’s well located near plenty of hiking trails and rock climbing routes, and each site has a fire pit, BBQ, and picnic table.
 Vault toilets are also available, though potable drinking water is not.
+There are no ADA-accessible campsites in Sheep Pass Campground.

 Download: Sheep Pass Campground Map